Mexico Midget Solanum pimpinellifolium

 60 days, indeterminate

-— This is an interesting variety that was sent to us several years back by author and tomato authority Craig LeHoullier
+— 'Mexico Midget' is an interesting currant-type tomato variety that was sent to us in the early 2000s by author and tomato authority Craig LeHoullier

 .
 The plants are vigorous growing, sprawling, and very productive.
 Its fruit are borne in clusters, tiny and pea-sized, red in color, and deliver an intense, full, tomato flavor.
 Although it is quite prolific and in many locations can become naturalized, it does tend to be very difficult to start from seeds.

 ," Craig described how a gardening acquaintance from Chico, California name Barney Laman